-1.2 Purpose and Organization of this Document
+1.1 Purpose and Organization of this Document

-This document provides best practices for conducting assessments of manufacturing maturity and risk during the acquisition process using the MRL criteria.
+This Deskbook provides best practices for conducting assessments of manufacturing maturity and risk during the acquisition process using the MRL criteria.
 It is intended for those tasked with conducting MRL Assessments, as well as acquisition PMs, systems engineers, manufacturing managers, and managers of technology development and presystems acquisition technology demonstration projects.
 This guidance is based on lessons learned, best practices in manufacturing, DoD policy, and real-life manufacturing experience of industry and government.
 The Deskbook attempts to combine many different lexicons regarding manufacturing-related language and standards into a cohesive Body of Knowledge (BoK).
 As MRL Assessments are used across government and industry, terms may be different in your organization.
 For Deskbook purposes, the use of responsible organization is intended to refer to the project or program office, whether industry or government, responsible for cost, schedule, and performance management of acquisition activities.
+Additionally, the use of assessed organization is intended to refer to the MRL assessment.